pakitt/data-analysis-portfolio/fueltracking/README.md

 # Did petrol hybrids vs traditional diesel help in reducing my commuting costs?
+How could I improve my commute to work?

 While living in Munich (Germany) between 2002 and 2018, I owned a small diesel car for several years before switching to a full hybrid in 2009 until 2018, when I left the country.